Reclaiming Control Through Self-Efficacy

 What is Self-Efficacy?

-Psychologist Albert Bandura defined self-efficacy as the belief in your ability to influence events and outcomes in your life.
-High self-efficacy doesn’t mean you never struggle.
-It means when you hit struggle—you engage, instead of retreat.
+Psychologist Albert Bandura first coined the term self-efficacy to describe the belief in your ability to influence events and outcomes in your life.
+It’s not about perfection or certainty.
+High self-efficacy doesn’t mean you never struggle—it means that when you do, you engage instead of retreat.

 Why this matters: